Initial Study Permit made Outside of Canada

 • Valid passport: If your passport will be expiring during your first year of study, renew it before applying for a study permit.

-• Proof of means of financial support - You'll need to show you can cover the cost of one year in Canada including school tuition, plus CAD $ 10,000 (for living expenses), by submitting a bank statement, savings account passbook, bank draft, or other proof that indicates you have sufficient funds.
+• Proof of means of financial support - You'll need to show you can cover the cost of one year in Canada including school tuition, plus CAD $ 20,635 (for living expenses), by submitting a bank statement, savings account passbook, bank draft, or other proof that indicates you have sufficient funds.
 If a family member or an institution is providing you with the money, include their letter of support along with the proof of sufficient funds in their names.
-You need to provide proof of an additional $4000 for your spouse and $3000 for each additional dependent if accompanying you to Canada.
+You need to provide proof of an additional funds for each dependent accompanying you to Canada.

 • Letter of Acceptance - Letter of acceptance is issued by University of Toronto on official letterhead accompanied by “Additional Information to be attached to Offer of Admission letter to be submitted to: Canadian Embassy/Consulate Immigration Section”.
 The letter shows the amount of your tuition fees, the anticipated starting date, and the length of the program.